Build customization¶

 -F "version=${READTHEDOCS_VERSION}" https://example.com/webhooks/readthedocs/

-Environment variables are expanded in the commands (see Environment Variables)
+• Environment variables are expanded for each individual command (see Environment variable reference)

-Any command returning non-zero exit code will cause the build to fail immediately
+• Any command returning non-zero exit code will cause the build to fail immediately (note there is a special exit code to cancel the build)

 We’ve included some common examples where using build.jobs will be useful.
 These examples may require some adaptation for each projects’ use case, we recommend you use them as a starting point.